Heart Health Basics: What You Should Be Doing Every Day

 Being proactive about your heart health means keeping track of your numbers.
 Regular check-ups can help you monitor vital signs like blood pressure, cholesterol levels, and blood sugar.

-Key numbers to watch:
+Key Numbers to Watch:

 • Blood pressure: A healthy reading is typically less than 120/80 mmHg.
-High blood pressure increases the risk of heart attack and stroke.
+High blood pressure increases the risk of heart attack and stroke

 • Cholesterol levels: Aim for an LDL (bad cholesterol) level below 100 mg/dL and an HDL (good cholesterol) level of 60 mg/dL or higher.